| Home - Topics - Papers - Talks - Theses - Blog - CV - Photos - Funny |

 which is easily confused with a decimal number with leading zeros.

-to add support for
+The infinithy-nan extension builds on number to add support for

 the special infinity and not-a-number (NaN) values